fenshan/devtop/README.md

 Devtop was originally conceived by six UFV students as an university work, and the first prototype was finished by May 17, 2019.
 Maybe the project will be continued...

 ROLES:
-García García, Raúl (design, art)
+García García, Raúl (design, art).
-García Garreta, Dani (design, animations)
+García Garreta, Dani (design, animations).
-Guardado Flores, Ana (design, art)
+Guardado Flores, Ana (design, art).
-Nicolás Violant, Clara (design, chief programming) https://twitter.com/fenshan_ Piñas Barroso, Ignacio (music, art)
+Nicolás Violant, Clara (design, chief programming) https://twitter.com/fenshan_ .
+Piñas Barroso, Ignacio (music, art).
-Rendón Gallardo, Roberto (design, programming, art)
+Rendón Gallardo, Roberto (design, programming, art).